Back to Blog

 GETTING YOUR SUPPRESSOR TAX STAMP

 Most people use a Form 4 when buying their suppressor.
 When you buy from Silencer Central, we make buying a silencer simple.
-We are approved by the ATF to handle the entire suppressor sales process digitally and by mail – you never have to come into one of our retail offices or visit a local gun shop.
+We are approved by the ATF to handle the entire suppressor sales process digitally and by mail – you never have to come into one of our office, or visit a local gun shop.
 With other dealers, you’ll be filling out the paperwork on location and returning again when the ATF approves your application and background check.

 The actual stamp that you receive will vary depending on whether you filed a paper application or an eFile application.
 If you submitted a paper application, then you will get back an actual, physical stamp that has been placed on your ATF Form 1 or Form 4.
 If you eFiled your application, then you will have a printed stamp that has been digitally placed on your ATF Form 1 or Form 4.
 Either way, the stamp is proof positive that you have an official, approved ATF Form and you can now enjoy your suppressor or other NFA item.